vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.40/docusaurus.config.js.md

 ---
-id: vobees.config.js
+id: docusaurus.config.js
-title: vobees.config.js
+title: docusaurus.config.js
-description: API reference for Vobees configuration file.
+description: API reference for Docusaurus configuration file.
 ---

 ## Overview

-`vobees.config.js` contains configurations for your site and is placed in the root directory of your site.
+`docusaurus.config.js` contains configurations for your site and is placed in the root directory of your site.

 ## Required fields